-- rice noodles – I like using brown rice noodles but any type works.
+- Rice noodles – I like using brown rice noodles but any type of rice noodles work.
+You can sometimes find them labeled as “Pad Thai Noodles”

-- soy sauce – or tamari works as well.
+- Soy sauce – or tamari works as well if you want a gluten-free pad thai

-- fish sauce – can skip if vegan or strict vegetarian.
+- Fish sauce – can skip if vegan or strict vegetarian.
+You can also purchase vegan fish sauce.

 What is Tamarind Puree?